 — Visuals are processed 60,000x faster in the brain than text.
 (Source: Neo Mammalian Studios)

 — 15% of Google searches done by users on a daily basis have never been seen before.
 (Source)

-– If page load time change from 1 second to 3 seconds, bounce rates on mobile sites increase 32% (source):
+— If mobile page load time changes from 1 second to 3 seconds, bounce rates increase 32% (source):